 |Damage||Loss of sensitive private information, monetary loss, identity theft.|

-Deceptive emails are sent by the thousand, during operations called "spam campaigns".
-"Last Warning: Upgrade your email to avoid Shutting Down", "You have 46 Hours in order to make the payment" and "Google winner" are a few examples of scam mail proliferated in this fashion.
-These letters are typically presented as "official", "priority", "important", "urgent" and similar.
-Such schemes commonly use the names/titles of genuine services, companies, organizations, etc. - to further the impression of legitimacy.
-The only purpose of this mail is to generate revenue for the cyber criminals behind it.
-Many tactics are employed to achieve this goal; for example, tricking recipients into providing log-in details of various accounts, revealing personal and sensitive information, making monetary transactions (e.g. fake fees, payments, fines, etc.) and so on.
+Deceptive emails are sent by the thousand as parts of operations called "spam campaigns".
+"Last Warning: Upgrade your email to avoid Shutting Down", "You have 46 Hours in order to make the payment" and "Google winner" are some examples of scam emails proliferated in this fashion.
+These messages are typically presented as "official", "priority", "important", "urgent" and similar.
+These schemes commonly use the names/titles of genuine services, companies organizations, etc. to further give the impression of legitimacy.
+The only purpose of these messages is to generate revenue for the cyber criminals responsible.
+Many tactics are employed to achieve this goal.
+For example, tricking recipients into providing log-in details of various accounts, revealing personal and sensitive information, making monetary transactions (e.g. fake fees, payments, fines, etc.) and so on.

 How do spam campaigns infect computers?

-To avoid infections caused by malicious content sent in spam campaigns, it is highly recommended not to open suspicious and/or irrelevant emails.
-Any attachments or links present in dubious mail - must not be opened, as doing so can lead to a high-risk infection.
-Additionally, it is advised to use Microsoft Office versions released after 2010.
-These versions have "Protected View" mode, which prevents infectious documents from beginning malware download/installation - the moment the file is opened.
-Other popular proliferation methods of malicious programs include: illegal activation ("cracking") tools, fake updaters and untrustworthy download sources (e.g. unofficial and free file-hosting websites, Peer-to-Peer sharing networks and other third party downloaders).
-To ensure system health and user safety, it is crucial to have a dependable anti-virus/anti-spyware suite installed and kept updated.
+To avoid infections caused by malicious content sent in spam campaigns, you are strongly advised not to open suspicious or irrelevant emails.
+Any attachments or links present in dubious mail must not be opened, as doing so can lead to high-risk infection.
+Additionally, use Microsoft Office versions released after 2010.
+These have "Protected View" mode, which prevents infectious documents from beginning malware download/installation when the file is opened.
+Other popular PUA proliferation methods include illegal activation ("cracking") tools, fake updaters and untrusted download sources (e.g. unofficial and free file-hosting websites, Peer-to-Peer sharing networks and other third party downloaders).
+To ensure system health and user safety, have a reputable anti-virus/anti-spyware suite installed and kept updated.
 Furthermore, this software should be used for regular system scans and removal of detected threats/issues.
-If you've already opened malicious attachments, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+If you have already opened malicious attachments, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

-Text presented in the "Roundcube email" email letter:
+Text presented in the "Roundcube email" email message: